TotalMiner/totalminer.github.io/lua/functions/blocks/get_block.md

 ## get_block

-Get the block id at a voxel position.
+Get the block id at a map point.

 ___